 5. Basics of computers: MS Word & Excel (including equation editor and Analysis ToolPak)

-Scary basic...
+Scary basic... (originally written for undergrads)

 You will be using a few computer programs a lot while you're in college.
 The most common programs that an econ student would use are: